-- \ Intake ports are polished to ensure smooth flow and minimise resistance. - \ Straight exhaust ports-one for each exhaust valve-do not converge in the cylinder head.
-The straight-line design enables the most efficient egress of air from the combustion chamber, and also contributes to efficient chamber filling. - \ Cam profiles were optimised for the 200 PS engine and are tuned to offer strong low-speed torque.
+- Intake ports are polished to ensure smooth flow and minimise resistance. - Straight exhaust ports-one for each exhaust valve-do not converge in the cylinder head.
+The straight-line design enables the most efficient egress of air from the combustion chamber, and also contributes to efficient chamber filling. - Designed for high-output performance, camshaft profiles optimised for the more than 300 PS engine feature high lift and a wide overlap.
+The high lift helps large volumes of air enter and exit the combustion chamber quickly.
+And with the wide overlap, intake air is used to help expel the spent fuel-air mixture out the exhaust ports.